5 Live Bearing Tank Mates:

 These are also a good option for tank mates with mollies.
 They are also smaller in size, but their faster swimming habits make them equally compatible with every activity.
 Their males have a stick-shapes anal fin which is used for reproduction and have a pointed caudal fin.
 While the female has a fan-shaped anal fin.
 The female platys can give birth up to 50 babies at once within a month.
 Unlike other live-bearers, they usually consume their babies (fry fishes).

 This fish is considered as close relative to platys because they are closely related to each other and they even perform cross-breeding.
-These are narrow fishes which can compete with mollies during the feeding period.
+These are narrow fishes that can compete with mollies during the feeding period.
 Their males also have a smaller size than the females.
 Males can grow up to 5.5 inches in size while the female can grow up to 6.3 inches.

 This is the most popular live-bearing fish.
 They have most of the things common with mollies so, in my opinion, these are the best option as a tank mate for your molly fish.
 Unlike every aquatic inhabitant, the male guppies have a usually smaller size than the females.
 Their males have brighter color variations which can brighten your tank.
 They are smaller in size but are very active fishes and participate in every activity and fight whether it comes to fight for your food.

-If you are facing any difficulty in choosing best tank mates for your mollies you can go with other species of mollies.
+If you are facing any difficulty in choosing the best tank mates for your mollies you can go with other species of mollies.
 They have a lot of varieties, and different colored inhabitants so they can choose the best one suitable for you.
 And even you don’t need much search work to find the common things as almost every kind of molly can live well with each other.

 3 Best Bottom Feeders Mates:

 Typically, the bottom feeders proved to be the best tank mates for them.
-Their main benefit is to search for food at the bottom of the tank while they can also fight with mollies for their food and in result mollies usually stay away from them.
+Their main benefit is to search for food at the bottom of the tank while they can also fight with mollies for their food and as a result mollies usually stay away from them.
 Wildlife has a lot of bottom feeders while in aquariums you can only keep a few of them which are as follows:

 They are a fun additive to the aquariums.
 They can help in keeping your aquariums clean.
-They are known by algae eaters and also eat the food left over in the tanks.
+They are known by algae eaters and also eat the food leftover in the tanks.
 But mollies can eat young shrimps if they have enough space to hide.
 While the number of shrimps can be multiplied in just a few months.
-I suggest keeping some bright colored shrimps as this can also add more color variations and scenic view to your tank.
+I suggest keeping some bright colored shrimps as this can also add more color variations and scenic views to your tank.
 No doubt shrimps are fun to add but you should also change the tank’s water and cleaning regularly.
 They can’t do miracles in cleaning every type of harmful particles from the water.

-They are also a great addition in your tank.
+They are also a great addition to your tank.
 They are harmless as they have their protective shell which can protect them from mollies.
 Adding too many snails are also not beneficial, add a few beautiful of them.
 They also eat leftover food and water wastes collected at the bottom and are great algae eaters.

 These are bottom feeder fishes.
 They move very slowly or even mostly stay still.
 They also eat leftover foods at the bottom of the tank.
 They are very easy to keep and are very peaceful, entertaining and active.
 They can sometimes even go to the upper surface of the water.